VoxeLibre/VoxeLibre/mods/ITEMS/mcl_itemframes/README.md

 Adds regular and glowing item frames into VoxeLibre.

 * Rewritten from scratch for Mineclonia by cora
-* Ported to and adapted for VoxeLibre by rudzik8
+* Ported to and adapted for VoxeLibre with changes by rudzik8

 From original README.md: